• Skip to main content

 • Making homemade hot honey is not only simple but also allows for personalization.
 By adjusting the type and amount of chili peppers or flakes, you can control the spiciness to suit your taste.

-• This homemade version is more cost-effective than store-bought options and free from preservatives.
+• This homemade version is more cost-effective than store-bought options and is preservative-free.
+It would also be delicious served with these Nashville Hot Honey Chicken Sliders.

 • Hot honey is a unique and thoughtful holiday or hostess gift for your foodie friends!